MIC-DKFZ/nnUNet/documentation/common_problems_and_solutions.md

 ## nnU-Net training: Error: mmap length is greater than file size and EOFError
 Please delete all .npy files in the nnUNet_preprocessed folder of the test you were trying to train.
 Then try again.

+## running nnU-Net on Azure instances
+see https://github.com/MIC-DKFZ/nnUNet/issues/437, thank you @Alaska47